A Poet Transforms her Classes into Community

 Her approach strikes a chord with students, drawing budding writers and poets as well as students curious about literature and wanting to experience its power.
 For undergraduates, Shockley teaches a range of courses in creative writing and African American literature .

-“It’s a very effective way to learn, because she’s really expecting you to share your ideas,” said Breanna Casey, a junior studying English and journalism.
+“It’s a very effective way to learn, because she’s really expecting you to share your ideas,” said Breanna Casey, a 2014 graduate who studied English and journalism.
 “I would spend a lot of time before class going over the readings, organizing my thoughts, and preparing what I was going to say.”

-Mona Saleh, a senior majoring in English and Biology, said Shockley’s course in Contemporary Narratives of Slavery helped students reach back across time to take a penetrating and unforgettable look into slavery.
+Mona Saleh, a 2013 graduate who majored in English and Biology, said Shockley’s course in Contemporary Narratives of Slavery helped students reach back across time to take a penetrating and unforgettable look into slavery.

 “We all know slavery happened,” she said “But reading the narratives of the people who actually lived it was devastating.
 It showed me that there is so much still to unpack and understand, and that the repercussions will extend indefinitely into history.”